The Limits of Your Legal Protection in Bankruptcy

 Contact Attorney Howard N. Sobel

 At the office of Howard N. Sobel, we work closely with people who have questions or concerns or are considering filing a bankruptcy petition.
-Contact our office online or call us at 856-424-6400 to see if you qualify for a free initial consultation.
+Contact our office online or call us at 856-424-6400 to see if you qualify for a free initial consultation (on selected cases).
 Evening and weekend appointments can be arranged upon request.
 We accept all major credit cards.